boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.0.24 =
+* Allow the access to Send Invites to the site admin

 = 1.0.23 =
 * Adds sr_RS
 * Fixes bug that prevented the admin options from appearing on some multisite setups